sswatson/raidocs-vscode/README.md

 ## Running Code Cells

 The command "raidocs: Run Code Cells" uses the integrated terminal to run raidocs parser on the currently open article.
 This requires that you have the appropriate credentials in `~/.rai/config` on your system.

+## Checking references

+The command "raidocs: Check References" uses the integrated terminal to run the reference-checking script on the whole site.